netscaler/netscaler-k8s-ingress-controller/simplified-deployment-usecases/TLS/SSL_passthrough.md

 As shown in this diagram, SSL traffic is not terminated at the NetScaler and SSL traffic is passed through the NetScaler to the back end server.
 SSL certificate at the back end server is used for the SSL handshake.

-The Citrix ingress controller provides the following Ingress annotation that you can use to enable SSL passthrough on the Ingress NetScaler:
+The Netscaler ingress controller provides the following Ingress annotation that you can use to enable SSL passthrough on the Ingress NetScaler:

     ingress.citrix.com/ssl-passthrough: 'True|False'